-- Add the standby_cluster section back and it will trigger pg_rewind, but there are chances that pg_rewind will fail. - Rebuild the standby cluster from scratch.
+- Add the standby_cluster section back and it will trigger pg_rewind; however, for pg_rewind to function properly, either the cluster must be initialized with data page checksums (--data-checksums option for initdb) and/or wal_log_hints must be set to on, but there are still chances that pg_rewind might fail due to other factors. - Rebuild the standby cluster from scratch.